Our unique formulation process and liposome technology provide you with high-end liposomal DHA for brain maintenance

-LIPOSOMA’s liposomal DHA product stands out among the wide arsenal of omega 3 fatty acid-containing health supplements in that it holds DHA – the main omega 3 fatty acid for brain health – as a purified free fatty acid encapsulated in a liposome rather than chemically bound as a triglyceride in an oil.
-Liposomes are small, carefully designed vesicles essentially made of phospholipids that can effectively encapsulate and deliver fatty components such as DHA in their purest form .
+At LIPOSOMA, we have developed our DHA supplements in a unique, optimal way.
+Our liposomal DHA product stands out among the wide arsenal of omega 3 fatty acid-containing health supplements in that it holds DHA as a purified free fatty acid encapsulated in a liposome rather than chemically bound as a triglyceride in an oil.
+In our brain, DHA is also bound to phospholipids and not to triglycerides.
+The liposomes encapsulating our DHA are small, carefully designed vesicles essentially made of phospholipids that can effectively encapsulate and deliver fatty components such as DHA in their purest form .

-Besides providing DHA as free fatty acid – which is the best form possible to maximize uptake in the intestines – LIPOSOMA’s supplement essentially delivers DHA in a clever “assembly kit” by co-encapsulating it in the liposomes with an equal quantity of phospholipid.
+Besides providing DHA as free fatty acid, LIPOSOMA’s supplement essentially delivers DHA in a clever “assembly kit” by co-encapsulating it in the liposomes with an equal quantity of phospholipid.
 Thanks to this encapsulation, the intestinal lumen phospholipid is converted into lysophospholipid, providing the other part of the kit.
-The cells involved in the uptake will then start to reassemble the kit parts, constructing a new DHA-containing phospholipid out of the lyso-part and the free DHA-part delivered by the liposomes, with maximal brain uptake as a consequence.
+The cells involved in the uptake will then start to reassemble the kit parts, constructing a new DHA-containing phospholipid out of the lyso-part and the free DHA-part delivered by the liposomes, resembling the natural form in which DHA occurs in the brain.

 “Our liposomal vitamins and other nutraceuticals are available as raw materials, capsules, liquids and many other tailored solutions. “